Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 6. ios-driver
 7. InternetExplorerDriver is an exception 32-bit and 64-bit versions by SeleniumHQ.

+### What type of testing can be done using Selenium?
+1. Content Testing - This is the simplest type of test, a content test, is a simple test for the existance of a static, non-changing UI element.
+For instance

+  * Does each page have its expected page title?
+This can be used to verify your test found an expected page after following a link.
+  * Does the application’s home page contain an image expected to be at the top of the page?
+  * Does each page of the website contain a footer area with links to the company contact page, privacy policy, and trademarks               information?
+  * Does each page begin with heading text using the <h1> tag?
+And, does each page have the correct text within that header?

 ### What are some of the important classes and interfaces of WebDriver?

 ### How do you open a browser (FF/GC/IE) using Selenium WebDriver?